zhgzhg/LoRaPacketForwarder/README.md

 ## Hardware Setup

-Along with network connection on your single-board (WiFi, Ethernet...) the following pins of your device have to be allocated:
+Along with network connection on your single-board computer (WiFi, Ethernet...) the following pins on your device have to be allocated:

 * SPI module pins
     * MISO